Written by Nikolina Šajn (4th edition),

-In December 2017, Parliament and the Council reached a compromise on the proposal.
-The provisional agreement would enable consumers and businesses to compare delivery prices on a dedicated website, where the Commission will publish public tariffs of cross-border delivery service-providers.
-The regulation would also provide greater powers for national regulatory authorities to monitor cross-border tariffs and assess those they consider to be unreasonably high.
+The final act was signed in April 2018, following a compromise agreement between Parliament and the Council reached in December 2017.
+The new regulation will enable consumers and businesses to compare parcel delivery prices on a dedicated website, while national regulatory authorities will be provided with greater powers to monitor cross-border tariffs and assess those they consider to be unreasonably high.

 See also our Initial Appraisal of a European Commission Impact Assessment on the topic

 |Proposal for a regulation of the European Parliament and of the Council on cross-border parcel delivery services|